mixelpixel/React/Lecture1/README.md

   ```

   - [ES6 style Block Scope](lecture1_scripts/blockScope.js)
-  - Can think of ES6 style as if all the code is happening _inside_ the same function.
+  - We can think of ES6 style as if all the code is happening _inside_ the same function.
   - The scope is contained inside the above `if` statement (and also in `for-loops`) e.g.
   ```js
   function foo() {